PGCE Secondary: Science specialism

 Science education at Roehampton is well staffed and resourced so that we are able to provide you with practical workshops as well as seminars and personal tutorials.
 Throughout the programme we aim to produce more than strong classroom practitioners; we aim also to produce reflective teachers who will go on to participate in, and influence, the future development of science education.

-Candidates should have an approved degree in a science.
-Some familiarity with schools through work experience or observation should be gained prior to interview.
+Candidates should have an approved degree in a science, and if possible, some familiarity with schools through work experience or observation, prior to interview.
 Applicants will also be asked to prepare a short presentation on a school science topic for the interview.

 If you have any questions about applying for a science specialism please contact Steve Abrams.

 For general information please contact the Enquiries Office on 020 8392 3232 or email firstname.lastname@example.org